 You can bring mindfulness to everyday activities simply by tuning in to your senses, which helps you to actually be present to what you are doing, rather than lost in thinking.

-Here are ten steps to bring mindfulness into your daily life:
+Here are ten simple steps to bring mindfulness into your daily life.

 Use listening as a meditation.
 Pay attention to the whole person speaking.
 Notice the sound and rhythm of their voice and their facial expressions.
 Notice your mind drifting off into fantasy or thinking whilst the person is speaking.
 Notice your urge to speak – is it easier for you to listen or talk?